ClaudioMerola/ADxRay/README.md

 The script does not record, create or modify anything in the environment (except for creating a folder named “ADxRay” in C:\ of the computer running the script.
 Inside that folder the log files and the main report file named “ADxRay_Report(YEAR-MONTH-DAY).htm” is created).

-The script must be run at a Domain Controller or workstation (see requirements below) running at least Windows Server 2012 / Windows 8.
+The script must be run at a Domain Controller running at least Windows Server 2012 (see requirements below).

 The script must be run by a user with Domain Admin privileges (Enterprise Admins if dealing with multiple domains and forests).